 Plantains are rich sources of complex carbohydrates, vitamins and minerals, and are easily digestible.
 As a staple food, plantains have been the main fare of millions of people for centuries.

-Here are the basic nutrition facts for one cup of sliced plantain (148 grams), according to the United States Department of Agriculture (USDA).
+Here are the basic for one cup of sliced plantain (148 grams), according to the United States Department of Agriculture (USDA).

 Plantain Nutrition Facts